braingeneers/statdepth/README.md

 ## 3. Usage

 ### i.
-Data Structure
+Data Structure Assumptions
 Your data is indexed by time.
-Either your data is a set of real valued functions, or your data is a set of multivariate functions.
+Either your data is a set of real valued functions, or your data is a set of multivariate functions, with data collected at a discrete number of time points.
 We consider the two cases:

 #### ii.
 Real-valued functions